 Find out about and download social care collection materials for the 2018-19 reporting year, including the Equalities and Classifications Framework (EQ-CL), Short and Long Term Support (SALT), Adult Social Care Finance Return (ASC-FR) and the Deferred Payments Agreements (DPA).

-The social care collections the Data Collections team are involved in a number of data collections listed below.
+The Data Collections team are involved in a number of social care collections listed below.

 Each year we carry out user surveys to get feedback from service users.
 Survey information is gathered by councils with social services responsibility, and these pages contain guidance for them.

 Staffing: Nursing, midwifery and care staff data collection.

 The Stop Smoking Services Quarterly Return is a Public Health England (PHE) central return used to monitor the delivery of Stop Smoking Services (prior to 1 April 2013 this was a Department of Health (DH) return).